2015 United Nations Security Council election

-The five members will serve on the Security Council for the 2016–17 period.
+The five members served on the Security Council for the 2016–17 period.
 The countries elected were Egypt, Senegal, Uruguay, Japan, and Ukraine.
 In each vote there were as many vacancies as there were candidates on the ballot.

 This was the last time a Security Council election was held in the month of October.
 On 18 September 2014, the General Assembly adopted Resolution 68/307 to push the elections back to six months prior to the beginning of the newly elected Council members' terms.